Brick Calculator

 Calculating how many bricks you need

-First, to calculate how many bricks you need to construct an internal or external wall, you need to know the dimensions of the wall as well as the dimensions of a single brick and to input them in our brick calculator.
+First, to calculate how many bricks you need to construct an internal or external wall, you need to know the dimensions of the wall as well as the dimensions of a single brick.
 These dimensions can be acquired from the building plan and the manufacturer specifications, respectively.
-Then you need to know how thick the wall needs to be, with the two standard options being half-brick and single-brick.
-Half-brick means you will be stacking the bricks with their longest narrow side on the face of the wall and single-brick means you will be stacking them with their shorter narrow side on the face of the wall.
-Consequently, the wall thickness equals the brick's width in a half-brick wall, while a single brick wall is as thick as length of the bricks used.
-Both methods are supported by our online brick calculator.
+Then you need to know how thick the wall needs to be, with the two standard options supported by our online brick calculator being half-brick and single-brick:

 Either way the basic formula to calculate the number of bricks required for a wall is to divide the volume of the wall by the volume of a single brick: